 Screen resolution is a fundamental property on a PC as depending on resolution, text and items shown on-screen will be either sharp or pixeled, and so on.
-My laptop recommends that the default and higher screen resolutions are 1920×1080 pixels, although different systems can have different screen types and resolutions.
+My laptop recommends that the default and higher screen resolutions be 1920×1080 pixels, although different systems can have different screen types and resolutions.

-Steps To Check Your Screen Resolution
+How to Check Your Screen Resolution

 You want to know just what the screen resolution of your desktop/laptop is before deciding to change its resolution for XYZ reasons.
 Here’s how you can do it.

 - Press the Windows button and head over to Settings.

 - On the left sidebar, click on System >> Display.

 - Scroll to find Display Resolution, such as mine is 1920×1080 pixels.

 - Go to the Desktop.

 - Right-click on the black space and go to Display Settings.